mtiller/ModelicaBook/text/source/components/connectors/annotations.rst

       Real rotation(quantity="angle", unit="deg")=0;
     end GraphicItem;

-.. todo:: this is not a sentence

-In later sections, when we present ``record`` definitions that define the data associated with different annotations.
 For annotations representing graphical elements, we will extend from this ``GraphicItem`` to make the presence of these common elements explicitly clear.

 ``Icon`` and ``Diagram`` Annotations